Saturday, 7 September 2013

 http://www.bitlessbridle.com/index.php?main_page=page&id=1#q5

-mouth is one of the most highly sensitive parts of the horse's
+The mouth is one of the most highly sensitive parts of the horse's anatomy.

 system reflexes, so also does a bit.
 A bit signals a horse to "think eat".
 Yet a horse at exercise needs to "think exercise".
 The bit stimulates digestive system responses, whereas exercise requires respiratory, cardio-vascular and musculo-skeletal system responses.
 Eating and exercising are two incompatible and mutually exclusive activities.
 Horses have not evolved, anymore than we have, to eat and exercise simultaneously.